 This is where the history of Hirschholm Palace becomes a little more tragic.
 Because the palace was one of the places where the queen lived her love affair with the German doctor Johann Friedrich Struensee, who had been hired to treat King Christian VII, struggling with problems of mental illness.
 In 1771 at Hirschholm Palace, Caroline Mathilda gave birth to a daughter, Princess Louise Augusta, and rumors spread quickly that the princess was not the daughter of the king, but the daughter of Struensee.

-After the arrest and then the death of Struensee and Caroline Mathilda, Hirschholm Palace was abandoned and left in a state of neglect.
+After the arrest and then the death of Struensee and of Caroline Mathilda, Hirschholm Palace was abandoned and left in a state of neglect.
 In 1810, King Frederik VI ordered its destruction and the materials were used for the reconstruction of Christianborg Palace in Copenhagen.

 Of Hirschholm Palace, nothing remains today, only the vast gardens that today serve as a park, in which a church was built in the 19th century.
 Whenever I go to Hørsholm, a stroll on the old palace site is a must for me.
 It is hard to imagine what this Versailles of the North looked like.

 During my recent visit, I visited the Hørsholm History Museum for the first time.
-It has a permanent exhibition on the history of the palace and its influence on the city, with some artefacts of the time as well as a small-scale replica of the palace.
+It has a permanent exhibition on the history of the palace and its influence on the city, with some artifacts of the time as well as a small-scale replica of the palace.
 The explanations are unfortunately only available in Danish, but as admission to the museum is free, the visit is worthwhile if you are curious about this particular history.

 And if the love story between Struensee and Caroline Mathilda seems vaguely familiar to you, it may be because a very good movie has been made on it a few years ago, A Royal Affair (In kongelig affære).